CKalitin/ckalitin.github.io/_posts/2026-04-07-terraform-solar-costs.md

 As a final exercise, I included the costs of a standard utility solar array as described in the NREL paper.

 This case includes a discount rate of 5% over 25 years, because this is the standard way solar arrays are financed.
 Notice that the discount rate over 25 years has almost the same impact on net cost as the solar array itself!
 This illustrates why [long amortization cycles kill your economics](https://ckalitin.github.io/projects/2026/03/23/terraform-electrolyzer-modelling.html#:~:text=amortization%20period) and why Terraform is so focused on achieving [5-year amortization cycles](https://terraformindustries.wordpress.com/2023/08/16/how-to-produce-green-hydrogen-for-1-kg/#:~:text=offering%20%3C5%20year%20ROI%20with) for their electrolyzers.

+[Update Apr 8 2026]
+I just read the [Scale Microgrids (& others) paper](https://www.offgridai.us/#:~:text=debt%2C%20depreciation) on powering data centers with solar, batteries, and gas turbines after [Casey Handmer recommended it](https://youtu.be/3cDHx2_QbPE?si=VywHULThulYn3IPo&t=1494).
+Interestingly, they find that with an increased proportion of energy coming from the solar array and batteries you get [much higher debt servicing costs](https://www.offgridai.us/images/image5.png).
+This reaches an extreme degree where for a 100% renewable data center 57% of the LCOE is just debt servicing.
+We stand to gain more by reducing debt servicing costs than array / battery cost in this model!
+Solve financing - an economics problem, likely far less solvable than falling module costs - and you could have a greater impact that making the arrays cheaper!

 ### **Super Power**